jkjung-avt/jkjung-avt.github.io/_posts/2020-07-26-setting-up-xavier-nx.md

 $ source ${HOME}/.bashrc
 ```

-Note that a swap partition was already created by JetPack-4.4 on the Jetson Xavier NX DevKit, so I did not need to manually create another swap file.
+Note that a swap partition of 2GB was already created by JetPack-4.4 on the Jetson Xavier NX DevKit, so I did not need to manually create another swap file.

 I'd also set Jetson Xavier NX to "15W 6CORE" power mode with maximum CPU clock speeds, so that the following installation steps could run faster.